 Who is Elmer Sperry?
-He’s just the prolific inventor that played a pivotal role in the creation of technological advancements in navigation, that’s who.
+He’s just the prolific inventor that played a pivotal role in the creation of technological advancements in navigation.

-This guy invented gyroscopic compasses (or gyrocompass) along with stabilizers that made piloting airplanes, spacecrafts and ships more reliable.
+He invented gyroscopic compasses (or gyrocompass) along with stabilizers that made piloting airplanes, spacecraft, and ships more reliable.

 Elmer Sperry – A Life Spent Being Inventive

 His other companies included the Chicago Fuse Wire Company and the Electric Mining Machine Company.
 The former fabricated electric fuse wires using machines Sperry had invented while the latter manufactured machines that were used in mining.
-While Sperry had a lot on his plate, his major success was yet to come.
-The gyroscope was from where his most successful business venture sprang.
+While Sperry had a lot on his plate, his major success was yet to come, the gyroscope.

 Soon Sperry had built a reputation as a gifted inventor.
 At this time, a gentleman named G. M. Hopkins had managed to invent the first electrical gyroscope.
 This was a disk that was mounted so that it was fixed in one position despite movements made on its base.
 Sperry took this technology a step further, engineering a gyroscope that could replace the unreliable and faulty magnetic compass that was used for navigating ships.